Home > Blog > UWB Tracking: Unraveling Predictions and Emerging Trends

 The healthcare industry can benefit from UWB technology in areas like patient tracking, asset tracking, and inventory management.
 This can streamline processes, reduce wait times, and improve patient outcomes.

-Additionally, locating expensive equipment or tracking inter-departmental asset movement becomes easier with UWB.
-Also, inventory management can ensure essential supplies and medications are always available.
+Additionally, locating expensive equipment or tracking inter-departmental asset movement becomes easier with UWB tags attached to mobile devices.
+Inventory management can also ensure essential supplies and medications are always available.
+For a deeper look at hospital deployments, see our guide to medical asset tracking with healthcare RTLS.

 Manufacturing